The Regular Decision deadline is today!

 Outside Obligations.
 The House Director position is designed to be a 40 to 50-hour per week, exempt position, with night & weekend hours.
 No outside obligations, such as coursework or other employment, are permitted without prior supervisory approval.
 Failure to disclose outside obligations to Summer Session is grounds for dismissal.

 Overnight Away and Guests.
 We encourage and mandate self-care and time away.
 Time off and away from campus must be approved by the Assistant Director for Residential Experience.
+HDs can expect one day off per week.
 HDs in high school residences may have guests until 1am, but may not have overnight guests in their residence.
+HDs in university-level residences may have guests in accordance with the Residence Agreement.

 Background Check.
-All summer staff must successfully complete a HireRight and Live Scan background check.
-The background check will be initiated once an offer is extended and accepted.
-Employment is contingent on successfully passing a background check.
+Employment is contingent on successfully passing a HireRight and Live Scan background check.
+The HireRight background check will be initiated once an offer is extended and accepted.
 In addition, all House Directors will be required to complete a Live Scan fingerprint background check upon their arrival on campus.

 Minimum Qualifications: Bachelor’s degree.
 Related experience.
-Must possess a valid driver’s license.
+Must possess and maintain a valid U.S. driver’s license.

 Preferred Qualifications: Stanford Summer Session seeks House Directors who are enthusiastic about the many opportunities for cultural and educational programs during the summer term.
 An ideal candidate would have more than two years of related leadership and supervisory experience in Residential Life, Academic Support, Judicial Affairs/Student Conduct, or Undergraduate Education.
 For High School Level HDs, preference is given to candidates with experience in academically rigorous Secondary School programs.

-Compensation: The compensation package for this position includes on-site housing, a full dining plan (19 meals per week), and a total salary of $13,000 to be paid out over 10 weeks.
-Stanford Summer Session provides an on-call cell phone, and a $25/month cell phone stipend (pro-rated) will be paid via Stanford payroll.
+The compensation package for this position includes on-site housing, a full dining plan (19 meals per week), and a total salary of $15,380 for the 10-week employment period.
+The salary will be paid bi-weekly, via payroll and is subject to taxes.
+Stanford Summer Session provides an on-call cell phone, and a $25/month cell phone stipend (pro-rated) which will be paid via Stanford payroll.
 Stanford does not reimburse cell phone costs.

 -----